Tractable Bayesian Density Regression via Logit Stick-Breaking Priors

-Model \eqref{mix_intro} has key computational benefits in allowing the implementation of simple Markov Chain Monte Carlo methods for posterior inference \citep[e.g.][]{EW95, NEA00}, and provides a consistent procedure for density estimation \citep[e.g.][]{GHO99, TOK06, GHO07}.
-This has motivated different generalizations of \eqref{mix_intro} to incorporate the conditional density inference problem for $f(y \mid {\bf{x}})=f_{{\bf x}}(y)$, by allowing the unknown random mixing measure $P_{\bf{x} }(\boldsymbol{\theta})$ to change with $\bf{x} \in \mathcal{X}$, under a dependent stick-breaking characterization \citep{MC99,MC00}.
-Popular representations consider predictor--independent mixing weights $\pi_h$, and incorporate changes with $\bf{x} \in \mathcal{X}$ in the atoms $\boldsymbol{\theta}_h(\bf{x} )$ \citep[e.g.][]{DEI04,GEL05,CA06, CRU07}.
-Although these constructions have desirable theoretical properties \citep{BAR2012, PA013}, as noted in \cite{MC00} and \cite{GS06}, the predictor--independent assumption for the mixing weights can have limited flexibility in practice, thus requiring the introduction of many mixture components.
-This has motivated more general formulations allowing also $\pi_h(\bf{x} )$, to change with the predictors.
-Relevant examples include the order-based dependent Dirichlet process \citep{GS06}, the kernel stick-breaking process \citep{DP08}, the infinite mixture models with predictor-dependent weights \citep{AWW14}, and more recent representations for Bayesian dynamic inference \citep{GUT16}.
-These formulations provide a broader class of priors for Bayesian density regression, and have desirable theoretical properties \citep{BAR2012,PA013}.
-However their flexibility comes at a computational cost.
-In particular, the availability of simple algorithms for tractable posterior inference is limited by the specific construction and parameterization of these representations.
+Model \eqref{mix_intro} has key computational benefits in allowing the implementation of simple Markov chain Monte Carlo methods for posterior inference \citep[e.g.][]{EW95, NEA00}, and provides a consistent strategy for density estimation \citep[e.g.][]{GHO99, TOK06, GHO07}.
+This has motivated different generalizations of \eqref{mix_intro} to incorporate the conditional density inference problem for $f(y \mid {\bf{x}})=f_{{\bf x}}(y)$, by allowing the random mixing measure $p_{\bf{x} }$ to change with $\bf{x} \in \mathcal{X}$, under a dependent stick-breaking characterization \citep{MC99,MC00}.
+Popular representations consider predictor-independent mixing weights $\pi_h$, and incorporate changes with $\bf{x} \in \mathcal{X}$ in the atoms $\boldsymbol{\theta}_h(\bf{x} )$; see for instance \citet{DEI04,GEL05,CRU07}.
+As noted in \citet{MC00} and \citet{GS06}, the predictor-independent assumption for the mixing weights might have limited flexibility in practice.
+This has motivated more general formulations allowing also $\pi_h(\bf{x} )$ to change with the predictors.
+Relevant examples include the order-based dependent Dirichlet process \citep{GS06}, the kernel stick-breaking process \citep{DP08}, the infinite mixture model with predictor-dependent weights \citep{AWW14}, and more recent representations for Bayesian dynamic inference \citep{GUT16}.
+These formulations provide a broader class of priors for Bayesian density regression, but their flexibility comes at a computational cost.
+In particular, the availability of simple algorithms for tractable posterior inference is limited by the specific construction of these representations.